James De Lancey (loyalist)

-James De Lancey (September 6, 1746 – May 2, 1804) was a colonial American who led one of the best known and most feared of the loyalist units, De Lancey's Brigade, during the American Revolution.
+Colonel James De Lancey (September 6, 1746 – May 2, 1804) was an American-born military officer and politician who led one of the best known and most feared of the loyalist units, De Lancey's Brigade, during the American Revolution.
 He was known as the "Commander of the Cowboys" by the loyalists and by the Patriots he was known as the "Outlaw of the Bronx".
 He later became a political figure in Nova Scotia.
 He represented Annapolis Township in the Nova Scotia House of Assembly from 1786 to 1794.
 He has become a controversial figure for unsuccessfully trying to use the courts to retrieve a slave he brought to Nova Scotia.

 Early life

-He was born in Westchester County, New York, the son of Peter DeLancey (1705–1770) and Elizabeth (née Colden) DeLancey.
+He was born in Westchester County, New York, the son of Peter DeLancey and Elizabeth (née Colden) DeLancey.
 Among his siblings was brother Stephen DeLancey, also a member of the Nova Scotia Assembly, and sister Susan DeLancey, who was married to Thomas Henry Barclay, a lawyer who also became one of the United Empire Loyalists in Nova Scotia and served in the colony's government.
 Another sister, the socialite, Alice De Lancey Izard, married Ralph Izard, who later represented South Carolina in the United States Senate.

 His paternal grandparents were French immigrant Etienne DeLancey and Anne (née Van Cortlandt) DeLancey, herself the third child of Gertrude (née Schuyler) Van Cortlandt and Stephanus Van Cortlandt, the Chief Justice of the Province of New York.
 His maternal grandfather, Cadwallader Colden, and his uncle, James DeLancey served as Colonial Governors of New York.

 Career

 He served as sheriff of Westchester County from 1769 to 1776 and as an officer in the militia.
 Because of his loyalist sympathies, he was forced to leave the area and went to New York City, where he and his uncle, Oliver De Lancey, raised a loyalist unit known as "De Lancey's Brigade", "De Lancey’s Cowboys", and "De Lancey's refugees".
 De Lancey himself was called the "Outlaw of the Bronx".

 Forces under Delancy ambushed and killed Colonel Christopher Greene and Major Ebenezer Flagg of the Rhode Island Regiment of the Continental Army at the Battle of Pine's Bridge on May 14, 1781.
-From one account of the attack, "his body was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way."
-A common conjecture is that this indignity was retribution for his leading black soldiers against the British Crown.
+From one account of the attack, "his body was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way".